dark-teal-coder/project-python-chatterbot/README.md

 ### 7. Run chatbot

-Use the command `python .\bot.py` to run the code and start chatting with the chatbot.
+Use the command `python <chatbot-name>.py`, where `<chatbot-name>` is the name of your chatbot Python file, to run the code and start chatting with the chatbot.